 ● It is a requirement to fit an alarm for a new installation of solid fuel burning combustion appliances before it can be commissioned.
 This is also extended to any existing appliances already in place before Building Regulations imposed this requirement.

-WHICH TYPE OF ALARM IS REQUIRED
+WHICH TYPE OF ALARM DO YOU NEED

 ● The Regulations do not stipulate what kind of alarm is required, though ideally, it should be a hard-wired alarm system.
 It can, however, be a single standalone alarm.
 Landlords are recommended to fit – ten-year life, (non)tamper proof alarms, otherwise there is a problem of batteries being taken out and not being replaced.